Week 6 of the NFL season has arrived.

 Start- John Brown

-Derek is the Co-Host of the Fantasy Football 24/7 Podcast.
-Derek also writes for Gridiron Experts & Playerprofiler.com.
+Derek also writes for Gridiron Experts & Fantasy Data.
+He is occasionally heard proclaiming his honey whiskey fueled takes on Sirius radio.
 Born in Louisiana he is a diehard Saints fan (Whodat).
 Derek now resides Fort Worth, Texas with his beautiful, football loving wife and three kids.